tehsis/normalize/README.md

 console.log(n('Åland')) // Aland
 ```

-or use it as AMD
+or as an AMD module

 ```javascript
 define(['normalize'],